-The Northbridge Public Schools are facing a serious budget deficit.
+The Northbridge Public Schools are facing a serious $4.95 M budget deficit.

-The Northbridge Public Schools are facing a serious budget deficit.
+The Northbridge Public Schools are facing a serious $4.95 Million Dollar budget deficit.

 ON PROPOSITION